-DOES THE SYSTEM FAIL TO WAKE UP WHEN THE WAKE UP ON RING FEATURE IS ENABLED IN THE CONFIGURATION UTILITY?
+DOES THE SYSTEM FAIL TO WAKE UP WHEN THE WAKE UP ON RING FEATURE IS ENABLED IN THE SETUP UTILITY?

-- The Wake Up on Ring feature is working normally.
+The Wake Up on Ring feature is working normally.
 If the symptom remains, go to "Index of Symptoms, Messages, Error Codes, or Beeps" on page 2-10.

-- Power off the system unit. - Power on the system unit and press F1 while the memory count is running. - In the Configuration/Setup Utility, press the Page Down key until you see Page 3 of 4 (Rapid Resume Features).
-(If you cannot scroll through 4 pages, replace the system board.) - Press the ↓ key to disable or enable both the Wake Up on Ring
+- Power off the system unit. - Power on the system unit and press F1 while the memory count is running. - In the Setup Utility, select the Rapid Resume option. - Press the ↓ key to disable or enable both the Wake Up on Ring fields

-CAN THE WAKE UP ON RING FEATURE BE ENABLED IN THE CONFIGURATION UTILITY?
+CAN THE WAKE UP ON RING FEATURE BE ENABLED IN THE SETUP UTILITY?

-- Check the Wake Up on Ring feature cable from the system board to the modem for continuity.
-Replace if necessary. - Check for proper installation of the Wake Up on Ring jumper cable.
-See "System Board Layout-Machine Type 2144 (Type G-1)" on page 5-2.
+Check the Wake Up on Ring feature cable from the system board to the modem for continuity.
+Replace if necessary.

+Check for proper installation of the Wake Up on Ring jumper cable.
+See "System Board Layout-Type H-1" on page 5-2 and "System Board Layout-Type H-2" on page 5-5.

-DOES THE SYSTEM WAKE UP WHEN WAKE UP ON RING IS ENABLED IN THE CONFIGURATION UTILITY?
+DOES THE SYSTEM WAKE UP WHEN WAKE UP ON RING IS ENABLED IN THE SETUP UTILITY?

-Note: If the phone lines attached to the modem have experienced a high voltage surge (struck by lightning, for example), first replace the modem and go to Step 001 on page 2-48.
+Note: If the phone lines attached to the modem have experienced a high voltage surge (struck by lightning, for example), first replace the modem and go to Step 001 on page 2-49.